White Sox vs. Rays Player Props Betting Odds

 MLB Props Today: Tampa Bay Rays

-- Shane McClanahan (4-0) will take the mound for the Rays, his sixth start of the season.
+- The Rays' Zach Eflin (3-0) will make his fourth start of the season.

+- Eflin has three starts in a row of five innings or more.

 |Opponent